leeview/goscgi/README.md

 goscgi
 ======

-SimpleCGI protocol implementation for Go.
+SimpleCGI protocol implementation for Go lang.
 Allows creation of a basic HTTP server if used with Nginx or other SCGI capable web server.